travrs629/Road-to-a-Gold-Medal/CP-related-Pratical.md

    - explanation:
       - The major problem is about separating the symbol and value, as well as finding out the no. of spaces.
          - The symbol must be the first character in the `string`.

+## 2021.05.10
+**19. Roman Numerals**
+   - status:
+   - ans:
+   - explanation:
+      - The actual problem is about the 4 and 9 which cannot be represents by using three consecutive roman numbers.
+      -